keenlabs/Keen-Docs/source/data_analysis/filters.rst

 I know, it's really ugly, but it's required so that the Keen API can understand what you need.

-Finally, set the “filters” parameter in your query string equal to the URL encoded string.
+Finally, set the "filters" parameter in your query string equal to the URL encoded string.

 Example: